moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/index.md

 ## Module 3: Building Data Products

-In the previous module, we explored the essential steps for designing a data product.
+In the previous module, we explored the essential steps for designing a Data Product.
 We started by defining the use case of Customer Purchase Behavior for an online retail company.
 This use case focuses on analyzing customer buying patterns to identify cross-sell opportunities and enhance marketing strategies.

 Now that we have a clear design plan, it’s time to move into the development phase.
-In this module, we will build the data product step by step, setting up the necessary components within DataOS.
+In this module, we will build the Data Product step by step, setting up the necessary components within DataOS.

 <div class= "grid cards" markdown>